What is Taxable Income Formula?

 Relevance and Uses

-For an individual, it is important to understand the concept of taxable income because it is more than just the salary earned at the job.
-Most often, if one receives any kind of compensation in any form, then it is likely to be considered under taxable income.
-Some of the uncommon examples of income that are included under taxable earning are debt liability that has been forgiven by the lender or creditor, lottery winnings, payments made for jury duty, gifts, unemployment benefits offered by the government, strike benefits, and even embezzled money.
+For an individual, it is important to understand taxable income because it is more than just the salary earned at the job.
+If one receives any compensation, it will likely be considered under taxable income.
+Some of the uncommon examples of income included under taxable earnings are debt liability forgiven by the lender or creditor, lottery winnings, payments made for jury duty, gifts, unemployment benefits offered by the government, strike benefits, and even embezzled money.

-The amount of taxes to be paid by an individual is lowered by tax credits, while the taxable earning of the individual is lowered by the tax deductions and exemptions.
-In the US accounting parlance, the items that qualify as “taxable income” are defined in the Internal Revenue Code Section 63, while the sources of income that can be identified as “gross income” are defined in Section 61 of the Internal Revenue Code.
+The amount of taxes to be paid by an individual is lowered by tax credits, while the tax deductions and exemptions lower the individual's taxable earnings.
+In the US accounting terminology, the items that qualify as "taxable income" are defined in the Internal Revenue Code Section 63.
+In contrast, the sources identified as "gross income" are defined in Section 61 of the Internal Revenue Code.